src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 title: "Using Docker & CoreOS For GPU Based Deep Learning"
 draft: false
 image: /post/docker_coreos_gpu_deep_learning/intro.png
-description: "This is the transcript of a lightning which I am yet to give.
-A GPGPU computing environment can be set up nicely inside a Docker container in CoreOS.
-Our way to organize deep learning on premise is efficient and brings benefits to devops and data scientists."
+description: "A GPGPU computing environment can be set up nicely inside a Docker container using CoreOS.
+Our way to setup deep learning is efficient and brings benefits to devops and data scientists."
 ---

 Having confidence in your research and development environment is essential if you want to